tweag/python-monorepo-example/content/blog/2020-08-20-how-nix-grew-a-marketing-team.md

 Many others agree with me, and that's why we formed the [Nix marketing team][marketing-team].

 I would like to convince you that indeed, marketing is the way to go and that it is worth it.
-Therefore, in this post I will share my thoughts on what kind of success we aim for Nix, and which marketing efforts we are currently pursuing.
+Therefore, in this post I will share my thoughts on what kind of success we aim for, and which marketing efforts we are currently pursuing.
 The marketing team is already giving its first results, and with your input, we can go further.

 ## What does success look like?